atoff/vatsim-stand-status/README.md

     // Stand 1 is occupied by SHT1G
     // Stand 3L is occupied by DLH49Y
 ```
 > If you want an associative array, where the index is the stand name, use `->occupiedStands(true)`.
-Use can use this on all the methods that returns an array of stands.
+Use can use this on all the methods that return an array of stands.

 >Similarly, you can also use `->unoccupiedStands()` to get an array of unoccupied stands
 >